 Be sure that http:// is included in the website address.

-Turning an image into a link is done by surrounding the img tag with the opening and closing a tags:
+An image becomes a link when the img tag is enclosed in the opening and closing a tags:

 In some browsers image links have a blue border around them, the border can be removed by adding to the img tag the style attribute with a CSS border command:

 Putting an email link on web pages is done by entering the email address in the href attribute preceded by a mailto: command like so:

 Notice there is a colon between mailto and the email address and that they are enclosed in quotation marks.

 And that's how to make links, next we're going to make a list in lesson 7.